chrisbpawsey/hpc-intro/_episodes/040-scheduler.md

 we could use the following command

 ```
-[remote]$ qsub -l select=2:ncpus=36 -A y15 -- /bin/echo "This job will use 2 nodes."
+[remote]$ qsub -l select=2:ncpus=36 -l place=scatter:excl -A y15 -- /bin/echo "This job will use 2 nodes."
 ```
 {: .bash}
 ```